 I always think of it as a road laid out before us that leads to a new destination.
 Each journey will be different and so will the time needed, your road may be long, or it may be short.
 Some will process their experience and feelings quickly, for others healing may take months, even years.

 It does not matter how long you need on your road, how you travel, or who is with you along the way.
 It also does not matter what others think about your journey.
-What does matter is that the road to healing is yours to start and while this journey will not be straight or easy, instead hard and with some obstacles to overcome, you can travel it and reach your destination.
+What does matter is that the road to healing is yours to start, and while this journey will not be straight or easy, but hard and with some obstacles to overcome, you can travel it and reach your destination.

 Sometimes you will stop to rest and you will glance behind and see how far you have come.
 Sometimes you will look ahead and doubt you can carry on.
-There maybe times when the road is too hard and you will need others to help you, maybe they will just take your hand, and sometimes they will carry you for a while.
+There maybe times when the road is too hard and you will need others to help you, maybe they will just take your hand, sometimes they will carry you for a while.

 Everyone will heal differently and everyone’s term of healing will be different.
 Yet it is possible to heal in the way that is right for You.

 What can help you on the road to healing?

 The saying goes, ‘Time is a great healer’, when it comes to Birth Trauma this is also true.
 But in what way?